TomONeill/Seriesfeed-Move/README.md

 Check out other userscripts for Seriesfeed by me:<BR/>
 <ul>
     <li><A HREF="https://github.com/TomONeill/seriesfeed-transporter">Seriesfeed Transporter</A>: Import and export your favourites and time wasted.</li>
+    <li><A HREF="https://github.com/TomONeill/seriesfeed-favourites-dropdown">Seriesfeed Favourites Dropdown</A>: Choose your favourites from a dropdown on any page, just like Bierdopje!</li>
     <li><A HREF="https://github.com/TomONeill/seriesfeed-episode-inverter">Seriesfeed Episode Inverter</A>: Choose whether episodes are sorted ascending or descending.</li>
     <li><A HREF="https://github.com/TomONeill/Seriesfeed-Season-Separator">Seriesfeed Season Separator</A>: Draws a thick line between seasons.</li>
 </ul>